 - Contribute to the knowledge in your subject area through independent laboratory, library, or field research.

 Tuition and financial aid

-Graduate-credit tuition is about $2,000 per course.
-In total, tuition is roughly $20,000.
+The Master of Liberal Arts degree program offers an affordable alternative to a traditional master’s degree.
+Graduate-credit tuition is about $2,200 per course.
+In total, tuition is about $23,000.
 After you are admitted, a variety of financial aid options are available, including grants, scholarships, and loans.
-See the financial aid options for admitted degree candidates.

 A Harvard credential

-See what employers and alumni have to say about the value of the Harvard Extension degree experience on Your Degree, Your Career.
+See what employers and alumni have to say about the value of the Harvard Extension degree experience at Your Degree, Your Career.